perfah/Rustland-old/README.md

-Rustland - Wayland Compositor
+Rustland - A Tiling Wayland Compositor
 =============================

 What is Rustland?
 -----------------

-  A tiling Wayland compositor written in Rust with the aim of flexibility and powerful customizability.
+  A **work-in-progress** tiling Wayland compositor written in Rust with the aim of flexibility and powerful customizability.
   Rustland is currently in the alpha stage so it will probably not fit your needs just yet.

 Current state